united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 Benthos UMH offers some benefits, including:

-- **Management Console integration**: Configure and deploy any number of Benthos UMH instances directly from the Management Console.
+- **Management Console integration**: Configure and deploy any number of protocol converters via Benthos UMH directly from the Management Console.
 - **OPC-UA support**: Connect to any OPC-UA server and stream data into the Unified Namespace.
 - **Report by exception**: By configuring the OPC-UA nodes in subscribe mode,